deivid-rodriguez/byebug/README.md

 Byebug is a simple to use, feature rich debugger for Ruby 2.0.
 It uses the new TracePoint API for execution control and the new Debug Inspector API for call stack navigation, so it doesn't depend on internal core sources.
 It's developed as a C extension, so it's fast.
-And it has a full test suite so it's (I hope) reliable.
+And it has a full test suite so it's reliable.

 It allows you to see what is going on _inside_ a Ruby program while it executes and can do four main kinds of things to help you catch bugs in the act: